 - Empty bag for dirty rags

-#5 – Know when to use a professional
+#5 – Know when to use a professional for detailing

 If you’re shooting your own car, or a friend’s, by all means, use your own hands and have fun!
 But, if you’ve got a shoot with a Ferrari F40 lined up, you might want to call in a professional detailer.
 I worked with Dan from Turn 7 Auto Care on the Camry shoot, and his experience paid dividends when it came time to shoot, in both time saved and effects needed.
 Just work out the rate beforehand, so you can give an accurate estimate to your client.